websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 * Follow these steps:
 * Do these things:

+There's almost always a better construction than "the following."

 ### Subject/Object Agreement

 _When a user performs this function, they get feedback._

 “User” is singular; “they” is plural.
 In English, this is incorrect, though it’s becoming more common.
-There’s an easy way to resolve this in most cases: make the whole thing plural:
+There’s an easy way to resolve this in most cases.
+Make the whole thing plural:

 * When users perform this function, they get feedback.